-Furthermore, the Norwegian Government has failed to demonstrate, in its submission, which methodology is used to find the "right correspondence between supply and demand" (as part of the analysis underlying the needs test) in Oslo municipality and other large, densely populated municipalities in Norway.
-Therefore, the Authority concludes that the Norwegian Government has not demonstrated that restricting the number of available licences is an appropriate measure to guarantee a satisfactory (with 24 hours daily availability) supply in the public interest.
+populated municipalities in Norway.
+Therefore, the Authority concludes that the Norwegian Government has not demonstrated that restricting the number of available licences does in fact have the result of guaranteeing a satisfactory (with 24 hours daily availability) supply in the public interest.

-Finally, as regards the objective of ensuring transport safety supposedly pursued by imposing the requirement to be affiliated with a dispatch centre, it appears inconsistent that this affiliation requirement is not systematically imposed on all drivers in all districts.
-In some districts, dispatch centres are established and the affiliation requirement exists, whereas in other districts, the licence is linked to the drivers' residence and no such requirement exists.
+Finally, as regards the objective of ensuring transport safety supposedly pursued by imposing the requirement to be affiliated with a dispatch central, it appears inconsistent that this affiliation requirement is not systematically imposed on all drivers in all districts.
+In some districts, dispatch centrals are established and the affiliation requirement exists, whereas in other districts, the licence is linked to the drivers' residence and no such requirement exists.
 As a consequence, the Authority concludes that the national legislation at issue does not pursue the stated objective of ensuring transport safety in a consistent and systematic manner and therefore cannot be considered appropriate for attaining the objective.